-Radiation Oncology at St. Mary Mercy Hospital offers a full spectrum of radiation services, including consultation, complete three-dimensional treatment planning and follow-up in the continuing care of cancer patients.
+Radiation oncology at St. Mary Mercy Livonia offers a full spectrum of radiation services, including consultation, complete three-dimensional treatment planning and follow-up care.
 State-of-the-art equipment coupled with a caring, compassionate staff provides a comprehensive approach to radiation treatment procedures.
-Our radiation oncologists coordinate treatments with surgeons and medical oncologists as part of a multi-specialty team approach, supported by social workers, dietitians, specialized nursing staff, radiation therapists and others to assist cancer patients with their special needs.
+Our radiation oncologists coordinate treatments with surgeons and medical oncologists as part of a multi-specialty team approach, supported by social workers, nurses, dieticians, radiation therapists and others to assist cancer patients with their special needs.